Testimonials from University Academics

-Preparing Students for Success: St. John’s University – The research which confronts sport management educators cannot be ignored.
+Preparing Students for Success: St. John’s University – The research which confronts sport management educators and career service personnel cannot be ignored.
 The challenge continues to be balancing academics with real-world demands, and particularly for sport management being an applied field.

 Client Case Study: Sara Lopez – We are extremely confident that using the Athlete Assessments’ Sports ManagerDISC Profiles with our master’s degree students is enhancing their experience in our intensive academic program and better preparing them for future roles as leaders in athletics.